 View a list of contacts who are not in a small group

-The Not In A Group report displays a list of all the Address Book contact that are not in a group, along with some basic contact details.
-The blue "report filters" at the top includes options to perhaps filter contacts that have one or more key dates within a specified range (e.g. to filter the list based on those who have a key date of "Joined your church" within the last six months).
-You can filter by contact tags, perhaps to match just those individuals who are in (or not in) one or more tags - ideal for filtering members or non-members, or to see which leaders are not in a group.
+The Not in a Group report displays a List of all the Address Book contact that are not in a group, along with some basic contact details.
+You can optionally filter the report based on Key dates - perhaps to filter those who have a key date of "Joined your church" within the last six months.
+You can also filter by Contact Tags, perhaps to match just those individuals who are in (or not in) one or more tags - ideal for filtering members or non-members, or to see which leaders are not in a group.

 Some of your groups might be discipleship groups, while others might serve another purpose.
-The "group tags" filter can be used to match against those who are not in a particular type of group.
+The Group Tags filter can be used to match those who are not in a particular type of group.
 You can also filter based on the Groups status - ideal if you have termly groups and you want to match against just Active groups or Future groups, or Active & Future groups.
 Click Generate to apply the filter and see the matching results.

-Once you've filtered your list as you want, you can easily communicate direct from the report results to the matching contacts - ideal if you want to invite them to your upcoming small group promotional event.
-The report results can also be emailed on to another contact/user, downloaded or printed; or, if you wish, to work with that grouping of people further by adding them to a new Tag.
+You can easily Communicate directly to the contacts in the report results - ideal if you want to invite them to an upcoming small group promotional event.
+The report results can also be emailed on to another contact/user - select Send report - and you can Download and Print the report.
+It's also possible to add the report people to a Tag.

 View a map of contacts who are not in a small group

-When planning for new groups, it can be helpful to see a map of existing groups, with all church members who are not in a group also plotted on the same map.
-That is what this report provides and can help you to either direct people to a nearby group, or to highlight where new groups might be needed geographically.
-Perhaps one reason a grouping of people are not in a small group is because there isn't one close to them geographically.
+When planning for new groups, it can be especially helpful to see a map of your existing groups and those not in a group plotted on the same map.
+This report can help you direct people to a nearby group, or to highlight geographical areas where new groups might be needed - perhaps one of the reasons a grouping of people are not in a small group is because there isn't one nearby!

-Clicking the map pins or group markers displays details of the person or group.
+Clicking on a map pin or group marker displays details of the person or group.

-Once you're happy with the email, click to preview and send the email.
-Sent group suggestion emails are recording in the contact's communications log, viewable on their contact profile page in the Address Book.
+Once you're happy with the email, click to Preview Email and send the message.
+Sent group suggestion emails are recorded in the contact's communications log, viewable on their profile page within the Address Book.

 Using Smart Tags to identify people not in a small group

-In addition to filtering reports by Tags, it's also possible to create Smart Tags that match contacts or children who are in active and/or future small groups.
-For example, the following smart tag matches contacts in the "Is a Leader?" tag who are not in any active or future small group currently.
+In addition to filtering reports by Tags, it's also possible to create Smart Tags that match contacts or children who are in or not in small groups.
 Notice how the red cross inverts the tag condition, allowing you to switch between matching who is in and who is not in a group.
-When used in conjunction with other conditions, smart tags provide a simple way to ask complex questions of your data, to get just the results you need to know.
+When used in conjunction with other conditions, Smart Tags provide a simple but powerful way to ask questions of your data, to get just the answers you need to know.
 See the related support articles for further details about Smart Tags.